Clinics and Services

 Respiratory Clinic (including asthma)

-Patients with asthma and chronic obstructive airways disease (COPD) are reviewed annually and are offered advice on their lifestyle and treatment.
+Can we please have the wording changed to: Patients with asthma and chronic obstructive airways disease (COPD) are reviewed annually in a face-to-face appointment and are offered advice on their lifestyle and treatment.
 Julie Prior (Practice Nurse) runs these clinics along with the support from our HCAs.

 Stop Smoking Advice